Swapnil Rajshekhar: Career

 Making his debut as a child artist at the age of seven with Govind Kulkarni’s Tamasgeer, he followed up with Fukat Chambu Baburao.

 Following this he joined theatre at the age of twenty.
 He’s acted in various play’s like Vatrat Karti, Prema Tuzha Rang Kasa?, Niyam ani Apavaad – which was a Marathi remake of Sir Bertolt Brecht's The Exception and the Rule and Sheetyudh Sadanand.

 Along with acting in these plays to directing a few which includes Ratrani, Kshan, Girhaik, Chaukashi, Rikshawala, Trailer... to name a few.
 He has also directed a few industrial and social documentaries as well as advertisements including AIDS awareness.

-Swapnil started his television career with Doordarshan in 1995 and acted in TV series such as Kondmara, Shejar, Bhoomiputra, Reshimgathi for Zee Marathi channel.
+Swapnil started his television career with Doordarshan in 1995 and acted in TV series such as Kondmara, Shejar, Bhoomiputra, Reshimgathi for Zee Marathi.
 He has also modeled for Bajaj Tempo Traveller, Elf Engine Oil and Birla Plus Cement TVC's.

 In the year 1997 he acted in his first feature film Pratidaav, a film about how two political families in a village continuously fight for the same position.
 Swapnil played a negative character in the film.
 This was followed by a role in a romantic musical comedy called Sang Priye Tu Konachi? in the year 1999.

 Since then he has done over fifty films including Hirva Kunku, Apharan, Bhavachi Laxmi, Achanak, Lek Ladki.
 In 2010-2011, he acted in Bhandara, Chandrakala, Natha Purey Aata, Durga Mhantyat Mala, Rajmata Jijau, Balgandharva, Saat Bara Kasa Badalala, Teen Bayka Fajiti Aika.
 He is also featured in High Command directed by Yashwant Bhalkar about the Maharashtra-Karnataka border dispute.